Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Related Works

-Our work is related to the rich literature on safety verification for ML-based cyber-physical systems where AD systems are representative.
-Safety verification, in general, can be categorized into two groups: 1) explicit reachable set computation~\citep{wang2023polar, huang2022polar, ivanov2021verisig, kochdumper2023provably, goubault2022rino, schilling2022verification, huang2019reachnn} and 2) inexplicit reachable set evaluation, such as barrier certificate~\citep{prajna2006barrier, wang2023joint}, control barrier function~\citep{ames2019control}, forward invariance~\citep{wang2020energy, chen2018data}, etc. There have been emerging works for integrating verification modules into the control learning or reinforcement learning for safety-assured autonomy~\citep{dawson2022safe, wang2023enforcing, wang2023joint, zhan2023state, jin2020neural}.
-Our paper follows a similar idea where we develop in-context safety learning for LLM to make safer decisions with a safety verifier in the software pipeline.
+Our work is related to the safety verification for ML-based autonomous systems where AD systems are representative.
+Safety verification, in general, can be categorized into two groups: 1) explicit reachable set computation~\citep{wang2023polar, huang2022polar, ivanov2021verisig, kochdumper2023provably, goubault2022rino, schilling2022verification, huang2019reachnn} and 2) inexplicit reachable set evaluation, such as barrier certificate~\citep{prajna2006barrier, wang2023joint}, control barrier function~\citep{ames2019control, yang2022differentiable}, forward invariance~\citep{wang2020energy, chen2018data}, etc. There have been emerging works for integrating verification modules into the control learning or reinforcement learning for safety-assured autonomy~\citep{dawson2022safe, wang2023enforcing, wang2023joint, zhan2023state, jin2020neural}.
+Our paper follows a similar idea where we develop the safety verifier as a shield for the LLM decision-maker to generate safe actions.